Downloadable content: Availability

 DLC is usually distributed through a console platform's online storefront, such as Microsoft Store, Nintendo eShop, PlayStation Store, or similar storefronts for PC games such as Steam.
-Platform exclusivity can also apply to DLC, with Activision having reserved a timed exclusivity period for DLC in the Call of Duty franchise to PlayStation consoles.
+Platform exclusivity can also apply to DLC; in 2010, Activision reached an exclusivity deal with Microsoft making all DLC for Call of Duty games time-limited exclusives to Xbox consoles.
+After this contract expired, Activision signed a similar exclusivity agreement with Sony and PlayStation in 2015.

-Some time after a game's original release, a publisher may reissue the game at retail with all of its existing DLC included at no additional charge and, in some cases, exclusive content which may be released as DLC for existing owners in the future.
-The resulting SKU is often branded with a subtitle to distinguish it from the original release, such as "Game of the Year Edition" or "Definitive Edition".
-Destiny was reissued twice to coincide with its "Year 2" and "Year 3" milestones and associated DLC expansions The Taken King and Rise of Iron; a compilation of the game's existing DLC and The Taken King was released in 2015 under the title Destiny: The Taken King - Legendary Edition, while the game was re-issued again in 2016 as Destiny: The Collection to add Rise of Iron.
+Some time after a game's original release, a publisher may issue a new retail SKU of the game with all of its existing DLC included at no additional charge and, in some cases, exclusive content which may be released as DLC for existing owners in the future.
+The resulting product is often branded with a subtitle to distinguish it from the original release, such as "Game of the Year Edition", "Definitive Edition" or "Complete Edition".
+Destiny was reissued twice to coincide with its "Year 2" and "Year 3" milestones and associated DLC expansions; a compilation of the game's existing DLC and newly released The Taken King expansion was released in 2015 under the title Destiny: The Taken King — Legendary Edition, while the game was re-issued again in 2016 as Destiny: The Collection to add Rise of Iron.

 There have also been cases where DLCs were intended to be part of the main game, but they were later stripped out of it in order to be sold as a separate feature.
 Tomb Raider: Underworld has been criticized for providing two DLCs, exclusive to the Xbox 360, that were supposedly removed from the original game.
 The Sims 4: My First Pet was likewise criticised for containing items that had seemingly been removed from the Cats & Dogs expansion, with the DLC requiring the downloadable expansion pack in order to work.
-PCGamesN described it as "a stuff pack for an expansion pack".
+PCGamesN described it as "a stuff pack for an expansion pack."